 One said that he found that embarrassing, because the day is supposed to be about those who “gave the last full measure of devotion” – not about servicemembers or veterans that you can walk up to and thank; you see, most of us who’ve

 I suggested to one dear “sister” that people were thanking her because they didn’t know how to properly thank those who

 How can we properly “memorialize” those who’ve given their lives for this country?

 that, at a much “cheaper” price, by simply spending a little more time thinking about the people around you and sacrificing (just a little) for them.

-including those who died, weren’t thinking (if they had time too think) about “God, Mother and Apple Pie”, or the constitution they had sworn to protect and defend – they were thinking about their buddies -- about the soldiers, sailors,
+including those who died, weren’t thinking (if they had time to think) about “God, Mother, and Apple Pie”, or the constitution they had sworn to protect and defend – they were thinking about their buddies -- about the soldiers, sailors,

-So, be a little more like that: sacrifice some of time; get out of your “comfort zone” and give of yourself for others.
+So, be a little more like that: sacrifice some of your time; get out of your “comfort zone” and give of yourself for others.

 say “please” and “thank you”, be slower to criticize and quicker to complement, pick up a piece of trash and put in a can, take some time away from the talking heads and research the issues on your own, find some sort of “community

-I think that they’d think that that’s thanks enough.
+I hesitate to speak for those who gave so much more than I, I think that they’d think that that’s thanks enough.